dilshod1d/Python_samples/README.md

 ![image](https://www.sarus.com/resources/images/monitorPlus.png)

 This repository contains basic Python/Jupyter  files to  demonstrate the functionality of the Monitor+ API.
-The demos use  some historic European Central bank rates to show some analytic features.
+The demos use  some historic European Central bank rates to show some basic to advanced analytic features.
+They are designed to demonstrate what can be easily achieved with a few lins of code and are <b>not</b> meant in ANY way to be solutions.

 We will be providing demos in both Python and "R" to get users started.
 This  repository is used as a test bed to run the demos in Binder.